 Tanya is the Founder of True North Yoga and Co-Founder of Barossa Wellness.
-Her interest and professional experience in the health and wellness sector since her early 20’s which culminated in a dedicated yoga practice over 11 years ago.
+Her interest and professional experience in the health and wellness sector since her early 20’s which culminated in a dedicated yoga practice over 12 years ago.

 Tanya loves yoga for its capacity to build strength and flexibility (on all levels!) but it is the call to calm, center, shift perspective and set or re-set the day that underpins Tanya’s yoga practice.

 Tanya has completed over 875hrs of certified Yoga Teacher Training including 500hrs-RYT, Pre-Post Natal Yoga Teacher Training, Yoga Nidra, Restorative Yoga, Yoga Psychology & Meditation, and two trips to India for concentrated study and practice.
 Tanya has also managed and assisted yoga teacher trainings with teacher training school, Shantarasa Yoga, as well as educational workshops, retreats and events.

 Prior to yoga, Tanya’s professional background spanned over a decade in injury management and as a rehabilitation consultant, and she is currently studying a Bachelor of Health Science (Nutrition & Exercise).